solo-system/solo-system.github.io/about.md

 ### Feedback, questions, help and contributing

-If you have ideas or a request for new functionality, leave a comment on our facebook page.
-If you can code - look at the [github site](www.github.com/solo-system).
+If you have ideas or a request for new functionality, email solorecorder@gmail.com If you can code - look at the [github site](www.github.com/solo-system).

 If you have a success story, let us know, to make us feel good.

-Solo was developed by James Christie (info@solo-system.org).
+Solo was developed by James Christie (solorecorder@gmail.com).
 Robbie Whytock contributed to design and conducted field testing during development (http://robwhytock.com)